haddocking/haddock3/docs/CNS.md

 If your OS/hardware is unknown, this is not per se a problem, but it means the compiler options might not be properly defined.
 For example, the default CNS package will not recognize the Mac M1/2/3/ processors (but after copying the CNS files distributed with haddock3 it should!).
-To solve that edit the `./bin/get_arch` script and add lines such as your system be recognized (e.g. after line 179 - this should be added after a line containin `exit 0`).
+To solve that edit the `./bin/get_arch` script and add lines such as your system be recognized (e.g. after line 179 - this should be added after a line containing `exit 0`).
 Here is an example to add support for the Mac M1/2/3 processors:

 ```
     arm64:Darwin:*:*)